armijnhemel/devicecode/doc/design_chip.md

 ```

 where it is not entirely clear what the extra information is: it seems to
 contain more individual fields than the other chip entries.
+The TechInfoDepot
+wiki does not clarify what the different fields mean.
+There is definitely
+wrong data in this chip, where users have filled in random data.
+This is
+difficult to detect automatically and probably needs manual cleanup.

 ## Verifying manufacturers and chip models